 I can see giving up Farmville (left this one in to date the post), or whatever silly games people are playing these days.
 However, I could argue that one should give up Facebook games for life, not just during Lent!

-I can certainly see limiting the time you waste on Facebook or Twitter.
+I can certainly see limiting the time you waste on Instagram, Facebook, or Twitter.
 However, I could argue that one should use one’s time wisely year round, not just during Lent.

 But, I just do not see the benefit, spiritual or otherwise, in not talking to your family and friends for 40 days.

-Just as writing a letter is real life, calling a friend is real life, so too is chatting on Facebook or @’ing on Twitter.
+Just as writing a letter is real life, calling a friend is real life, so too is chatting on Instagram, Facebook, or @’ing on Twitter.
 The technology is different, but the end is the same, interaction and communication.

-I have a lot of real friends on Facebook.
+I have a lot of real friends on Instagram/Facebook/Twitter.
 I have friends in Italy, Turkey, Israel, Greece, France, and all over the US.
 I certainly cannot visit them daily to interact.
-But, I can say hello on Facebook.
+But, I can say hello on Social Media.
 Of those same friends, it would take hours to call and check in with each one every day to see what’s up.
-Instead, I can pop in on Facebook, see how everyone is doing, say hello, and get on with my day.
+Instead, I can pop in on Instagram, see how everyone is doing, say hello, and get on with my day.

-Honestly, the technology of Facebook and Twitter give me more time, professionally, personally, and spiritually.
+Honestly, the technology of social media gives me more time, professionally, personally, and spiritually.

-So, this year for Lent, I plan to spend more time connecting with my family and friends on Facebook and Twitter (and now, Instagram and Snapchat).
+So, this year for Lent, I plan to spend my usual about of time connecting with my family and friends on Instagram, Facebook, and Twitter – and maybe even TikTok.

 So, to clarify, I do not think poorly of anyone who gives up social media for Lent!
 It’s just not for me.
 I did it years ago, but social media is a different medium now, for me anyway.